 In August 1966 Caroline South began broadcasting 24 hours a day.
-That same month Terry Bate and Alan Slaight, two men with experience of Canadian commercial radio, joined the station to strengthen the
+That same month Terry Bate and Allan Slaight, two men with experience of Canadian commercial radio, joined the station to strengthen the

 airtime sales department.
 One of their first moves was to introduce the Caroline Cash Casino competition.
 This was an hourly spot sponsored by Findus Foods, Galaxy Chocolate, VP Wines, Libby's Foods, Nabisco Shredded Wheat